 - Optional toppings: Avocado or guacamole, green onions, cilantro, salsa, sour cream, etc.

-How do you make these green goddess enchiladas? (+ tips)
+How to make these green goddess enchiladas (+ tips)

 Heat one tablespoon of olive oil in a skillet over medium-high heat.
 Add the spinach, onion, and cumin.
 Sauté for three minutes or until spinach is wilted and onions are translucent then add the garlic and sauté for another minute.
 Remove from heat and set aside.

 Grease a 9×13-inch baking dish.
 Add 1/2 cup of enchilada sauce and spread evenly across the bottom.

 Heat a skillet over medium-high heat.
 Warm both sides of the tortillas.
 Fill with two tablespoons of cheese and two tablespoons of the spinach mixture.
 Roll and place seam side down in the baking dish.

 Pour remaining enchilada sauce atop the enchiladas and sprinkle with remaining cheese.

 Bake for 20-minutes.

 Meanwhile, heat one tablespoon of olive oil over medium-high heat in a large skillet.
 Once hot, add the broccoli florets and zucchini and sauté for three minutes or until veggies are softened and warm then set aside.

 Remove the enchiladas from the oven.

 Serve warm topped with the sautéed veggies and your choice of toppings.

 Refrigerate in an airtight container for up to five days.
 To freeze: wrap tightly in plastic wrap or tinfoil, place in a freezer-safe bag, and freeze for up to six months.